Christopher L. Magee: Education

 Magee received his Bachelors, Masters and Doctoral degrees in Metallurgy and Materials Science from Carnegie Institute of Technology.
 In 1979, he completed his MBA in Advanced Management from Michigan State University.

 Career

-After completing his Ph.D. studies in 1966, Magee joined Ford Motor Company as a Research Scientist and development engineer till 1976.
+After completing his Ph.D. studies in 1966, Magee joined Ford Motor Company as a research scientist and development engineer till 1976.
 In the following eight years, he managed various research departments before being promoted to Director of Vehicle Concepts Research lab for a six-year term.
 From 1990 till 1998, Magee directed the Vehicle Systems Engineering at the company.
 He was promoted to Executive Director of Program and Advanced Engineering from 1998 till 1999 and served as an Executive Director of Ford/MIT Strategic Technical Partnership from 2000 till 2001.

 In 2002, Magee left Ford Motor Company and was appointed by Massachusetts Institute of Technology as Professor of the practice in Mechanical Engineering Department and Institute for Data, Systems and Society (IDSS).

-In 2011, Magee was appointed as the co-director of SUTD/MIT International Design Center.
+In 2011, Magee was appointed as the co-director of SUTD/MIT International Design Center at the International Design Center of Singapore University of Technology and Design.